Beef Stew with Dumplings (Slow Cooker Recipe)

 - Easy to make.
 No culinary degree required.

-- Hands off.
+- A hands off recipe.
 Just dump the ingredients and let them cook!

 What cut of beef to use in stews?